Quebec City–Windsor Corridor: Population

-Other significant urban areas along the corridor include Brockville, Chatham-Kent, Cornwall, and Sarnia.
+Other significant urban areas along the corridor include Chatham-Kent, Sarnia, Granby, Kawartha Lakes, and Cornwall.
+As the population sprawls eastward, the future additions may include Montmagny, Saint-Jean-Port-Joli, Saint-Roch-des-Aulnaies, La Pocatière, Trois-Pistoles and eventually ending in Rimouski.

 History

 French rule

 During the French colonization, this area of New France was named Canada and was a single administrative unit under the governor-general (with regional deputy governors in some cities).
 However, only the eastern third of the corridor, from Quebec City to Montreal, was heavily settled.
 The major cross-country route used by voyageurs in the fur trade continued west from Montreal through the Canadian Shield along the Ottawa Valley to Lake Nipissing and Georgian Bay, passing far to the north of what would later become the Ontario part of the corridor.
 The lack of good farmland made that route unsuitable for settlement, however, and the frequent portages made transportation in boats larger than canoes difficult.

 During the North American part of the Seven Years' War between Great Britain and France, the settlements along the corridor were at the centre of the conflicts.
 New France, including the areas that make up the Corridor, were ceded to Great Britain at the end of the conflict; formalized with the signing of the Treaty of Paris.